EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Related Work

-To address these limitations, we introduce a background-aware, dataset-free framework that leverages the reasoning capability of multimodal large-language models (MLLMs) to identify and exclude non-target foregrounds and to produce clean background cues for reconstruction.
-We further aggregate multiple inferred background subtypes coherently through test-time adaptation, enabling structurally consistent background restoration without explicit attention blocking.
-Our method is plug-in and model-agnostic, and it can be applied across diverse diffusion backbones and MLLMs.
-Table~\ref{tab:priorworks_comparison} summarizes this design in a conceptual comparison, highlighting how EraseLoRA differs from previous state-of-the-art methods \citep{zhu2025entityerasure, jiang2025smarteraser, jia2025designedit, sun2025attentiveeraser}.
+To address these limitations, we introduce a background-aware, dataset-free framework that leverages visual reasoning from an external model to identify and exclude non-target foregrounds and to produce clean background cues for reconstruction.
+We further aggregate multiple inferred background subtypes coherently through test-time adaptation, enabling structurally consistent background restoration without a dataset-level removal prior or explicit attention blocking.
+Our method is plug-and-play and model-agnostic, applicable across diverse diffusion backbones.
+Tab.~\ref{tab:priorworks_comparison} summarizes this design, highlighting how EraseLoRA differs from previous state-of-the-art methods \cite{zhu2025entityerasure, jiang2025smarteraser, jia2025designedit, sun2025attentiveeraser}.